zzehli/study-notes/ml/fastai.md

     $$a = a - lr \cdot grad_{data} = 5 - 0.1 \cdot 4 = 4.6 $$
     weight decay makes the parameter closer to 0.
 In this case $a$ is the weight, we want the weight to be smaller to prevent big changes.
 * in Pytorch, use `nn.Parameter` to mark params as trainable
-* use principle component analysis to analyze embeddings
+* use principle component analysis to analyze embeddings (see, [computational linear algebra for coders](https://github.com/fastai/numerical-linear-algebra))
 * embedding distance: we can use distance between two items to define similarity: rank this distance gives items that are most/least similar to the given item
 * *bootstrap*: how do you train when you have a limited amount of data?
 One strategy is to use a tabular model based on user meta data to construct your initial embedding vector
 * a small amount of super users can bias your recommendations: anime users that watch and rate lots of anime; for latent factors, it is hard to detect the biases